heystraightedge/launch/building-pregenesis/genesis-params.md

 ### Router

-For the testnet, we will start with the no routes disabled.
+We have no routes disabled.
 ```json
     "router": {
       "disabled_routes": []